sunwooj/course-expling/PCIbex/README.md

 Sequence("instructions", randomize("experimental-trial"))
 ```

+**Exercise** *Try running the experiment with and without specifying the sequence.
+Is there a difference?*

 The experiment is now more or less ready to be run!
 When everything is ready, uncomment `DebugOff()`, swipe to `Published`, and spread the experiment link you obtain from `Share`.
 The results from your participants will be saved under `Results`, which you can download.

 If you run into errors, check the debugger.
 Another (more post-hoc) way to get an idea of where things went wrong, is to use View > Developer > Javascript Console in Google Chrome (or right click, Inspect).

+**Exercise** *Run the experiment and download the results.
+Where do you think the main results are being saved?
+Notice any problems?*

+**Assignment I** *Consult the .txt and create a mini-replication of the resultative/scope experiment from Brasoveanu & Dotlacil (2015).
+See the handout for more details.*

 # IBEX Tutorial: Experiments using auditory or visual stimuli